Dacia Logan: Marketing and production

-The Logan, vital to increasing sales of the Renault group to the 4 million mark by 2010, is manufactured in nine production and operational assembly centres: Romania (Automobile Dacia), the pilot plant of the Logan Programme, Russia (Avtoframos), Morocco (Somaca), Colombia (Sofasa), Iran (two assembly plants, Renault-Pars), India (Mahindra), Brazil (Renault), and South Africa (Nissan South Africa).
+The Logan, vital to increasing sales of the Renault group to the 4 million mark by 2010, is manufactured in nine production and operational assembly centres: Romania (Automobile Dacia), the pilot plant of the Logan Programme, Russia (Avtoframos), Morocco (Somaca), Colombia (Sofasa), Iran (two assembly plants (Iran Khodro and Pars Khodro) supervised by Renault-Pars), India (Mahindra), Brazil (Renault), and South Africa (Nissan South Africa).
 The CKD centre is named the International Logistics Network and is located near the Mioveni plant in Romania.
 It is the biggest logistic centre of its kind, not only within the Renault Group but in the entire global automotive industry.

 Dacia models

-In markets where Renault has a presence, such as Europe (Russia excepted), Turkey, the Maghreb, and Chile, it is generally sold as the Dacia Logan.
+In markets where Renault has a presence, such as Europe (Russia, Belarus and Ukraine excepted), Turkey, the Maghreb, and Chile, it is generally sold as the Dacia Logan.

 Renault & Nissan models

 Exceptions are South Africa, Argentina, Russia, Ukraine, Colombia, Ecuador, Israel, Egypt, Brazil, Chile, Peru, Saudi Arabia, India, Nepal and Venezuela where it is marketed as the Renault Logan, and furthermore Mexico, where the Logan was sold as the Nissan Aprio, given the better reputation of the Japanese brand and stronger brand recognition of Nissan itself in the Mexican market.
-The Nissan Aprio has the 1.6-litre 16 valve inline-four engine with a 5-speed manual or 4-speed automatic transmission, and was assembled in Brazil.
+The Nissan Aprio has the 1.6-litre 16 valve straight-four engine with a 5-speed manual or 4-speed automatic transmission, and was assembled in Brazil.
 It was later discontinued from that market in August 2010, due to decreasing sales, and the Versa replaced it for the 2012 model year.

 In Brazil, it was manufactured by Renault at the São José dos Pinhais factory since 2007, with the facelifted model being introduced in 2010.

 In South Africa, only the pick-up version was manufactured, at the Nissan factory in Rosslyn, starting from 2009.